7.6 Business Continuity, Security, Violence Prevention, and Lone Workers

 TopicPlanning questionSafety connection

-Critical operationsWhat must continue or restart first?Avoids unsafe rushed recovery
+Critical operationsWhat must continue or restart first (RTO)?Avoids unsafe, rushed recovery

-UtilitiesWhat happens without power, water, gas, or ventilation?Controls process and life-safety hazards
+UtilitiesWhat happens without power, water, gas, ventilation?Controls process and life-safety hazards

-Records and systemsWhat information is needed to respond and recover?Supports contacts, SDS access, and permits
+Records and systemsWhat data is needed to respond/recover (RPO)?Supports SDS access, contacts, permits

-Suppliers and contractorsWho provides emergency repair or replacement?Verifies competence and site orientation
+Suppliers and contractorsWho provides emergency repair?Verifies competence and orientation

 Security accessWho may enter during disruption?Prevents unauthorized exposure and theft

-Employee supportWhat do affected workers need after the event?Supports reporting, recovery, and trust
+Employee supportWhat do affected workers need afterward?Supports reporting, recovery, trust

-Worksite security includes access control, visitor management, badge practices, lighting, parking areas, reception procedures, perimeter conditions, contractor controls, and reporting of suspicious activity.
-Security should be tied to emergency planning because a security incident may require lockdown, evacuation, police notification, or trauma support.
-Poor access control can also complicate accountability during evacuation.
+Worksite security includes access control, visitor management, badge practices, lighting, parking, reception procedures, perimeter conditions, contractor controls, and reporting of suspicious activity.
+Security ties directly to emergency planning: a security incident may require lockdown, evacuation, police notification, or trauma support, and poor access control complicates evacuation accountability.

-Threat assessment requires confidentiality and competence.
-The right response may involve management, human resources, legal counsel, security, employee assistance resources, or law enforcement.
-The goal is to evaluate behavior, protect potential targets, support workers, and choose proportionate controls.
-Overreaction can create unnecessary harm, but underreaction can leave people exposed.
+Threat assessment requires confidentiality and competence and may involve management, HR, legal counsel, security, employee-assistance resources, and law enforcement.
+The aim is to evaluate behavior, protect potential targets, and choose proportionate controls — overreaction can cause unnecessary harm, but underreaction leaves people exposed.

-A continuity plan should not create new hazards.
-Restarting equipment after a flood, fire, outage, or security incident may require inspections, permits, lockout, sanitation, air monitoring, contractor control, or management of change.
-Pressure to resume service can lead to shortcuts.
-The safer answer is phased recovery based on verified conditions.
+A continuity plan must not create new hazards.
+Restarting equipment after a flood, fire, outage, or security incident may require inspections, permits, lockout/tagout (1910.147), sanitation, air monitoring (especially in confined or flooded spaces), or management of change; pressure to resume service invites shortcuts, so the safer answer is phased recovery based on verified conditions.
+A useful sequence is: secure the scene, verify utilities and structure, inspect and de-energize/isolate as needed, restore critical safety systems first (fire protection, ventilation, alarms), then bring production back in stages with monitoring.

-ASP scenarios may combine these topics.
-A violent threat can interrupt operations, trigger law enforcement response, require employee support, and raise reentry questions.
-A storm can require shelter, utility isolation, supplier rerouting, lone worker checks, and continuity decisions.
-The strongest answer recognizes the connection between emergency response, recovery, security, and worker well-being.
+ASP scenarios often combine these topics: a violent threat can interrupt operations, summon law enforcement, demand employee support through an employee-assistance program, and raise reentry questions; a storm can require shelter, utility isolation, supplier rerouting, lone-worker check-ins, and continuity decisions all at once.
+The strongest answer recognizes that emergency response, recovery, security, and worker well-being are connected parts of one preparedness system rather than separate silos.

 Test Your Knowledge